dojo/docs/dijit/layout/BorderContainer.rst

 Regions
 -------

-Each child element can have an attribute "region" which indicates where it should be positionned (most names are self explainatory):
+Each child element must have an attribute "region" which indicates where it should be positioned (most names are self explainatory):

-  * top;
+  * top
-  * bottom;
+  * bottom
-  * right;
+  * right
-  * left;
+  * left
-  * center;
+  * center
   * leading: used have flexible layout in left-to-right/right-to-left environments.
-In ltr, it will be equivalent to left, in rtl equivalent to right;
+In ltr, it will be equivalent to left, in rtl equivalent to right
-  * trailing: right in ltr, left in rtl.
+  * trailing: opposite of 'leading': right in ltr, left in rtl

 **Caution**: Do not use trailing/leading together with left/right.